tempoCollaboration/OQuPy/docs/pages/tutorial_01_quickstart/tutorial_01_quickstart.rst

 .. parsed-literal::

-    ../oqupy/tempo.py:523: UserWarning: Estimating parameters for TEMPO computation.
-No guarantie that resulting TEMPO computation converges towards the correct dynamics!
-Please refere to the TEMPO documentation and check convergence by varying the parameters for TEMPO manually. warnings.warn(GUESS_WARNING_MSG, UserWarning)
+    ../oqupy/tempo/tempo.py:565: UserWarning: Estimating parameters for TEMPO computation.
+No guarantee that resulting TEMPO computation converges towards the correct dynamics!
+Please refer to the TEMPO documentation and check convergence by varying the parameters for TEMPO manually. warnings.warn(GUESS_WARNING_MSG, UserWarning)
     WARNING: Estimating parameters for TEMPO computation.
-No guarantie that resulting TEMPO computation converges towards the correct dynamics!
-Please refere to the TEMPO documentation and check convergence by varying the parameters for TEMPO manually.
+No guarantee that resulting TEMPO computation converges towards the correct dynamics!
+Please refer to the TEMPO documentation and check convergence by varying the parameters for TEMPO manually.

 .. parsed-literal::